Testing, Self Isolation & Quarantine - FAQs

 Yes as long as any other members of their household who have also shown symptoms have also been tested and have negative test results.

 A teacher or child has been in contact with someone with COVID-19.
-Can they get a test and return to school if the test is negative?
+Can they attend to school?

 What about children or staff who are unwell with other symptoms?
 Can’t COVID-19 symptoms be unusual or absent in children?